Hamdi Kayapınar: Trial and conviction

 During the trial in 2001, Kayapınar told the judge and the court that he won the bet he had made with another serial killer, Seyit Ahmet Demirci, on the number of people killed.
 In 2002, Kayapınar was sentenced to 169 years and 7 months in prison, which amounted to two life imprisonments, 12 1/2 years for stealing the victims' money, and 16 years for causing injury.

 Kayapınar was kept in solitary confinement for two years.
 After serving his sentence in the closed prisons in Kayseri and Sivas, he was transferred to a semi-open prison in Ankara in accordance with the old Law on Incarceration.
-When he did not return to the prison following an official free daytime leave, he was treated as an escapee due to on-leave violation.
+When he did not return to the prison following an official free daytime leave, he was treated as an escapee due to an on-leave violation.
 In February 2016, he was caught in the house of a relative at Talas, Kayseri.
 He was tried and incarcerated in the closed prison in Kayseri.
 Kayapınar was released on probation in February 2017.